danschlz/danschulz.github.io/books.md

 **The best**

 Adams, _Watership Down_.
-Ostensibly a children's story, but really a meditation on what it means to be good.
+A parable about what it means be good, told through a story of rabbits.
 Mysticism, friendship, freedom and totalitarianism, fertility, love, war.

 Bolano, _The Savage Detectives_ and _2666_.
-A darkness looms over Bolano's pages but never reveals itself.
-Like there's a ghost in the room with you.
-Strange and unlike any other reading experience.
-Borges' influence is obvious.
+Bolano gives you feeling that you're being watched; it's eerie and you can't quite put your finger on it.
+Brilliant, strange, and unlike any other reading experience.

 Borges, _Ficciones_.
-Fantastic stories that are worth a lifetime of re-reading.
+By far the best speculative fiction you will ever read written by the most erudite author of the 20th century.

 Sledge, _With the Old Breed_.
-Memoir of a mortarman in the Pacific theater of WWII.
-Boredom, horror, loyalty, confusion.
+Memoir of a mortarman in the Pacific theater of WWII who isn't trying to impress anyone.
+Deeply authentic.

-Sebald, _Austerlitz_
+Sebald, _Austerlitz_.
+Sebald's prose has an eerite quality much like Bolano.

-Ferrante, _The Neapolitan Novels_
+Ferrante, _The Neapolitan Novels_.

-Houellebecq, _Submission_
+Houellebecq, _Submission_.

 Zweig, _The World of Yesterday_

-Henrich, _The Secret of our Success_
+Henrich, _The Secret of our Success_.
+The book to read if you're interested in "big history."
+More rigorous than _Sapiens_, or _Guns, Germs, and Steel_.

 Pesssoa, _The Book of Disquiet_